bbc/gel/src/components/comments.md

 ### State indication

-The pressed (`aria-pressed="true"`) state of controls must be indicated not just through a change in color[^9].
+The pressed (`aria-pressed="true"`) state of controls must not be indicated only through a change in colour[^9].
 In the case of the like and dislike voting controls, the [reference implementation](#reference-implementation) uses a blue `fill` for the button's SVG icon.

 ```css
   .gel-comment__vote button[aria-pressed="true"] path {